 The GameStop Phenomenon

 Their report was valid and made business sense of GameStop’s failure to compete with digital gaming platforms.
-And there was the accelerated demise of retail due to the pandemic which compounded their problems.
+And there was the accelerated demise of retail due to the pandemic, which compounded their problems.

-As a result, this short position was overloaded by certain hedge funds who let their greed overcome all risk control measures.
+As a result, this short position was overloaded by certain hedge funds, who let their greed overcome all risk control measures.

-But after 20 years, he felt that they themselves had become the establishment.
+But after 20 years, he felt that they had become the establishment.
 Citron Research had begun publishing reports for buying stocks a few years ago.

 Short Selling Bastion

-Short sellers are the last bastion for exposing frauds and bad companies.
+Short sellers are the last bastion for exposing fraud and bad companies.
 They’re the ones who put their money on the line and are willing to search every nook and cranny for the evidence.